How to Use Auto Reframe in Premiere Pro

 What You’ll Be Creating

-In this we’ll be learning how to use Auto Reframe in Premiere Pro.
-This is especially useful for designers and content creators who are looking to export their videos for multiple different aspect ratios.
+In this tutorial we’ll be learning how to use Auto Reframe in Premiere Pro.
+This is especially useful for designers and content creators who are to export their videos for multiple different aspect ratios.

 What You’ll Need